- December 7, 2016

 About

 Tomato Way is a single player casual racing game.
 It was developed by Vladislav Castillo Gonzalez and was released on December 7, 2016.
-It received mostly positive reviews from players.
+It received positive reviews from players.

-- story29 mentions Positive Neutral Negative
+- story68 mentions Positive Neutral Negative

 “I think the developer of this game wanted players to hold onto the game longer because the story is pretty short if it weren't for the extremely long corridors and never-ending enemy fights.”